 Coping with the loss of a close friend or family member may be one of the most difficult situations many of us endure.
 When we face a significant loss, such as a spouse, sibling or parent, our grief can be particularly intense.
 Each relationship is as unique and individual as the grief reactions that follow the loss; none of us experience grief exactly the same way.
 Similarly, everyone copes differently, too.
 The overwhelming sadness typically lessens as time passes, but grieving is an important process—one that may require support from professionals.

 Hospice of the Red River Valley offers a robust grief support program with specially trained staff.
 Our grief specialists offer one-on-one visits, phone calls, resources and literature to family members for up to 13 months after a death of a loved one based individual needs.
 In addition, we offer classes, support groups and practical suggestions on an ongoing basis during the grief journey.
 These services are available to anyone who is grieving a loss, regardless of whether or not their loved one received care from Hospice of the Red River Valley.

-We spoke with Hospice of the Red River Valley employee Connie DeKrey about the distinct role of a grief specialist and her decades of experience providing care and support.
+We spoke with Hospice of the Red River Valley employee Connie DeKrey, LBSW, CT, about the distinct role of a grief specialist and her decades of experience providing care and support.

 Share a little bit about your background.